chaincodelabs/seminars/lightning-protocol-development/lightning-limitations.md

 1. What are the effects of upfront fees for HTLC on malicious probing and "honest" probing?
 2. Is randomly denying a percentage of payment requests an effective countermeasure to the balance probing attack?
 Outside of the potential loss of routing fees, are there any other downsides?
 3. Another countermeasure was to remove error messages when a route fails.
 Besides having less clarity as to why a path failed when trying to find a route for a payment, are there any other reasons to include these error messages?
-When trying to find a path, if one of the links did not have enough capacity and you got a generic error message, you'd still keep trying enough paths and eventually get the payment through.
-If the problem was something else, like in the attack the destination node doesn't have the preimage for the HTLC, then after enough fails the sender would realize the problem is likely in the destination node.
-Is there a good use case for keeping the path error messages?